yashkhandelwal123/thecrunchera/replit.md

-# TroovyBites - D2C Healthy Kids Food eCommerce Platform
+# The Crunch eraBites - D2C Healthy Kids Food eCommerce Platform

 ## Overview

-TroovyBites is a direct-to-consumer eCommerce platform specializing in healthy, wholesome food products for children and families.
-The platform features a vibrant, playful-yet-premium design inspired by Troovy, targeting health-conscious parents while maintaining kid-friendly appeal.
+The Crunch eraBites is a direct-to-consumer eCommerce platform specializing in healthy, wholesome food products for children and families.
+The platform features a vibrant, playful-yet-premium design inspired by The Crunch era, targeting health-conscious parents while maintaining kid-friendly appeal.
 The application offers product browsing, shopping cart functionality, newsletter subscriptions, and contact forms.

 ## User Preferences